How to Choose the Best Hunting Knife

 Gut Hook: Do I need one?

-No, you don't need a gut hook, but it's a feature many people like.
+need a gut hook, but it's a feature many people like.
 A gut hook is a sharpened semi-circle added to the back of the spine that's used for field dressing an animal.
 You use a gut hook to essentially "unzip" the hide.

 It's a convenient feature to have, but it's far from essential on a hunting knife.
 Some people swear by gut hooks while others hunt their whole lives without ever using one.